 The familiar noun κολοσσος (kolossos) is of unclear origin but probably does not actually mean "anything very large".
 The first few recorded usages of this word — by Herodotus in the 5th century BC — describe relatively small wooden ceremonial figurines, and only because such items became increasingly formidable over time, the word that described them became erroneously associated with anything big.

-Our noun probably stems from the adjective κολος (kolos), which means truncated (describing something cut down a size) or de-horned (describing a cow with horns removed), or its related verb κωλυω (koluo), meaning to prevent, hinder or restrain, or even the noun κωλον (kolon), which means (vertical) limb or (standing) member of anything really, but mostly of collectives that go around in circles (stars, gods, herds).
+Our noun may have to do with βουκολος (boukolos), meaning cowherd, suggesting that to Greek speakers, the kolos-part meant herder.
+It may also stem from the adjective κολος (kolos), which means truncated (describing something cut down a size) or de-horned (describing a cow with horns removed), or its related verb κωλυω (koluo), meaning to prevent, hinder or restrain, or even the noun κωλον (kolon), which means (vertical) limb or (standing) member of anything really, but mostly of collectives that go around in circles (stars, gods, herds).
 The -σσος (-ssos) termination is not uncommon for toponyms (think of Knossos), which would make a κολοσσος (kolossos) a "place of prevention".

 Later authors made use of a much rarer feminine form, namely κολοσση (kolosse), but it isn't clear what distinguished a feminine one from a masculine one (as the latter would both describe both male and female figures).